 The president takes to TaeKyung as they start spending time together.
 Mutual interest develops and something more than friendship takes form.
-When TaeKyung faces DaOn, the latter denies claims on a relation dwelling at a stage more than friendly attachment.
+When TaeKyung faces DaOn, the latter denies claims of a relationship dwelling at a stage more than friendly attachment.
 This creates a rift between the two.
 During these hard times, TaeKyung finds solace in ShinWoo.
 They develop mutual feelings and start dating.
-Shin DaOn realises his mistake, however, the promise of friendship is respected and they remain good friends in the end.
+Shin DaOn realizes his mistake, however, the promise of friendship is respected and they remain good friends in the end.

 The plot of the series is kept realistic and is in fact, one of the commendable well-resolved cases of a love triangle ( a common component in romance K-dramas).
 Friendship is valued throughout the series and the protagonist TaeKyung is seen to desperately try his best to befriend people, something that's against his basic loner nature.
 Thus, the series keeps the charm alive through its captivating character development and simplistic narration.
 Cheerful and innocent energy leads the narration forward.

 Main Cast And Characters

 The series is mostly narrated from Woo Tae Kyun's POV.
 His cute and naive nature is in vast difference from his lack of social skills.
 At times he acts indifferent and has a tendency to always speak his mind rather than lie.
 This 18-year-old's endearing and persistent personality helps him win over the members of the student council.
 The most exceptional trait of Tae Kyung is self-acceptance.
 He experiences all his firsts but he embraces every small moment with open arms.
 This is definitely the character you would relate to most as a viewer.

 Light On Me is Lee Sae On's first major role in a drama series.
 He has had a history of support and cameo roles in other K-dramas before and has also participated in several TV variety shows.